MartaReb/Portfolio/README.md

 ## About me

-<p>Hi, my name is Marta Rębecka  🙂 I am in the process of changing my career to become a software tester.</p>
+<p>Hi, my name is Marta 🙂 I am in the process of changing my career to become a software tester.</p>
 <p>In my previous job, I worked as a technical inspector for aviation parts at an aircraft maintenance company.
 My responsibilities included conducting entry inspections of the parts and verifying the accuracy of their documentation.
 Additionally, I was responsible for filing complaints and reporting any anomalies discovered to the internal system.<p>
 <p>I have a strong enthusiasm for learning new things and enjoy setting and achieving goals.
 Continuously developing my testing knowledge and technical skills is a priority for me.
 In the future, I aspire to advance my career in the field of automation testing.</p>
 <p>In my portfolio I would like to showcase my abilities and credentials, things I have learned, tools that I use and sources of my current knowledge.</p>